 Some of the advantages of silicone treatment are as follows:

 • Smooth, shiny hair that looks healthy and has a reduced frizz - silicone coats the hair with a film providing a smooth texture to the hair.

-Hair is easier to comb and detangle
+• Hair is easier to comb and detangle

 • Hair gains added volume

 • Hair becomes soft in texture

 • Silicones assist in the passage of nutrients into the shaft of the hair follicle.